serebrov/notes/2013-06-11-amazon-nosql-review.md

 * Number or read requests: for simplicity assume we have no read requests (read requests are much cheaper then write requests)
 * Data size added per month: 30 million record * 0.25KB ~= 7GB

-Cost (according to the price calculator) is about $6500 per month (for one user data).
+Cost (according to the price calculator) is about $6500 per month (for a single user's data).

 Notes:

-* reads are much cheaper then writes, so if we add the same number or reads into calculation it will not grow much.
+* Reads are much cheaper then writes, so if we add the same number or reads into calculation it will not grow much.
-* we pay not for actual load, but for reserved load.
+* We pay not for actual load, but for reserved load.
 So if we set writes per second to 12000 then we will pay for this even if actual load will be low.
   Limits can be changed to higher value at any time, but can be lowered only 4 times per day.